copyright © Wartime Heritage Association

 Gordon Allan Anthony was the son of Henry Irvin Anthony (1887-1930) and Gladys Cora (Mosher) Anthony

 (1898-1974).
-His father was born in North Brookfield, NS.
-His mother was born in Brookfield Mines.
+His father was born in North Brookfield, Queens Co., NS.
+His mother was born in Brookfield

-Gordon had two sisters - Mrs. Clara M. (Anthony) Jacoby of Somerville, NJ, and Mrs. Alice Marie
+Clara M. (Anthony) Jacoby of Somerville, NJ, and Mrs. Alice Marie (Anthony) Warner of East Stroudsburg,

-Scotia, aboard the SS Yarmouth on December 21, 1928.
+Yarmouth, Nova Scotia, on December 21, 1928.
 The family then settled in Pennsylvania.

-When Gordon’s father passed away in 1930, his mother remarried Albert R. Neipert (1893-1974).
+After Gordon’s father passed away in 1930, his mother remarried Albert Russell Neipert (1893-1974) in

-Gordon gained one stepsister - Mrs. Avis Ruth (Neipert) Maule (1915-2004), who married Albeno Maule.
+1946.
+Through this marriage Gordon gained a stepsister - Mrs. Avis Ruth (Neipert) Maule (1915-2004),

-Gordon registered for the Draft June 30, 1942.
+Gordon registered for the US Draft June 30, 1942, in Stroudsburg, PA.
+He was working at the LaBar

 After Gordon enlisted in March 1943, the 511th closed at Camp Mackall, North Carolina to join the 11th

-Parachute School in Georgia for three weeks of jump training.
+School in Georgia for three weeks of jump training.

 In December of 1943, the 511th returned to Camp Mackall for Advanced Training.
 The success of the